 Foundations for Success -- Service Learning: Continue to develop an appreciation for the need and importance of dedicating oneself to making a difference in the community through service learning.
-Participate as a leader in a service-learning project by coordinating the presentation of Junior Achievement Program lessons to elementary school children in the St. Paul Public School System.
+Lead a service-learning project by coordinating the presentation of Junior Achievement Program lessons to elementary school children in the St. Paul Public School System.